Huegoxaga/notes/algorithm/ml.md

 #### Normalization

 - Clean text
+  - Removal of infrequent words - The number of unique words can be reduced greatly if many infrequent words are removed, this procedure can incresed the training speed, and might reduce the accuracy
+  - Removal of infrequent words - If a word appears too frequently, it might not prove to be very useful for classification.
+Removing frequent words might speed things up a little bit and also make the classification task easier
 - leave out all double qoutes
 - Stop Words - are words that are not providing useful information and will be excluded from the text.
 - Stemmer - are used to transform various forms of a word to a common one.
 Ex, different tense of a verb to the present tense.